-Complaints must be sent in writing to the Executive Office no later than 14 calendar days after taking the examination.
-Examination materials shall not be available for review by candidates.
+Complaints must be written to the Executive Office no later than 14 calendar days after the examination.
+Examination materials shall not be available for candidates to review.

-Certificates are sent to successful candidates within 8 weeks of receipt of official results.
-The names of new Diplomates and Certificants are announced on the ABCN website and shared with the American Clinical Neurophysiology Society and may be published in the Journal of Clinical Neurophysiology.
+Certificates are sent to successful candidates within eight weeks of receipt of official results.
+The names of new Diplomates and Certificants are announced on the ABCN website, shared with the American Clinical Neurophysiology Society, and may be published in the Journal of Clinical Neurophysiology.
 Contact information will not be provided.
 New certificants are added to the ABCN online verification database at www.abcn.org.
-An opt-out preference is available to prevent disclosure.
+An opt-out preference is available to prevent disclosure by notifying the ABCN Executive Office (janice@abcn.org).